Sumba: Water

-Access to water is one of the major challenges in Sumba.
-During the dry season, many streams dry up and villagers depend on wells for scarce supplies of water.
-Many villagers have to travel several kilometres several times a day to fetch water.
+Access to water is one of the major challenges on Sumba.
+During the dry season, many streams dry out and villagers depend on wells for scarce supplies of water.
+Villagers have to travel several kilometres several times a day to fetch water.
 It is mainly the women and children who are sent for water, while the men are at work.
 The Sumba Foundation has been active in raising sponsorship to drill wells in villages and attempting to reduce poverty on the island.
-As of February 2013, the Sumba Foundation were responsible for 48 wells and 191 water stations, a supplying 15 schools with water and sanitation, and reducing malaria rates by some 85%.
+As of February 2013, the Sumba Foundation was responsible for 48 wells and 191 water stations, supplying 15 schools with water and sanitation, and reducing malaria rates by some 85%.

 Electricity

 Electricity mainly comes from diesel generators.
 New projects include 3 MW Bayu wind power plant (PLTB) in Kadumbul, East Sumba by PT Hywind.
 Another is the Bodo Hula Biomass Power Plant (PLTBm), West Sumba.
 1 MW capacity.
-Other existing renewable electricity projects involve solar PV and micro-hydroelectricity.
+Other existing renewable electricity projects involve solar PV and micro-hydropower.